 Children’s occupational therapy have an open referral system.
 This means that we accept referrals from any source including parents/carers, health visitors, pre-schools, nurseries, mainstream and special schools, paediatricians and GPs.

 Please either click on this link to refer your child into the service or if preferred you can telephone the department on 01522 309025.
-The referral will be triaged and you will be either directed to our universal offer or if appropriate will receive and appointment for an assessment.
+The referral will be triaged and you will be either directed to our universal offer or if appropriate will receive an appointment for an assessment.

 Our occupational therapists work with children with a variety of difficulties.
 This includes children with:

-- Rheumatology conditions
+• Rheumatology conditions

-- Significant orthopaedic problems (problems with joints or bones) that are causing functional problems
+• Significant orthopaedic problems (problems with joints or bones) that are causing functional problems

-- Neurological conditions (for example cerebral palsy or traumatic brain injury)
+• Neurological conditions (for example cerebral palsy or traumatic brain injury)

-- Muscular conditions (for example muscular dystrophy)
+• Muscular conditions (for example muscular dystrophy)

-- Children with profound and multiple learning disabilities where physical ability significantly impacts on their function or care.
+• Children with profound and multiple learning disabilities where physical ability significantly impacts on their function or care.

 The role of occupational therapists working with children and young people is to provide intervention, support and/or advice to children and young people (0-19 years) and their families, where there is disability or impairment which significantly impacts on their performance and participation in everyday activities of life.